 The gallery of highly famous alumni such as BR Ambedkar, Pratibha Patel, Cyrus Mistry, Jamsetji Tata, Anil Ambani, and Mukesh Ambani is enough for the introduction of the University of Mumbai.

-Another one among the oldest universities of India, the University of Mumbai was established in 1857.
+Another one among the oldest universities in India, the University of Mumbai was established in 1857.

-You will be amazed to know that this institution has produced more billionaires than the Columbia University, the New York University, and even MIT!
+You will be amazed to know that this institution has produced more billionaires than Columbia University, the New York University, and even MIT!
 It was ranked 9th in the world in the Wealth-X and UBS Billionaire Census 2014.

 4. University of Madras